-The operation is performed laparoscopically 99.9% of the time at the New Life Center for Baritatric Surgery.
-Laparoscopic surgery involves using a small camera and light source to see inside the abdomen while the operation is performed thru six small (1/4-1/2 inch incisions).
-A 20 Ml stomach pouch is created and the small intestine is re-routed to bypass about 25% of the bowel.
-Doing so allows patient to be satisfied with smaller food portions and also prevents efficient calorie absorption promoting amazing weight loss.
-Small incisions speed recovery because of less pain, fewer pulmonary complications, and fewer infections and less muscle mass loss.
+The operation is performed laparoscopically 99.9% of the time at the New Life Center for Bariatric Surgery.
+Laparoscopic surgery involves using a small camera and light source to see inside the abdomen while the operation is performed through six small (1/4-1/2 inch incisions).
+A 20 cc stomach pouch is created and the small intestine is re-routed to bypass about 10-15% of the bowel.
+Doing so allows the patient to be satisfied with smaller food portions and also prevents efficient calorie absorption, promoting amazing weight loss.
+Small incisions speed recovery because of less pain, fewer pulmonary complications, and fewer infections and less muscle-mass loss.

-Long term success is dependent on after care following a safe operation.
+Long-term success is dependent on aftercare following a safe operation.
 Our experienced multidisciplinary team is there to assist you every step of the way!
-To learn if gastric bypass is right for your needs, please call the office today for more information or to schedule for a free informational seminar.
+To learn if Gastric Bypass surgery is right for your needs, please call the office today for more information or to schedule for a free informational seminar.

 Physicians Plaza 1, Suite 305